 Computer Science for Cyber Security (CS4CS) Summer Program for High School Women

-GenCyber CS4CS is a FREE, three-week, full-day summer program providing an introduction for high school women on the fundamentals of cyber security and computer science at the NYU Tandon School of Engineering.
+Computer Science for Cyber Security (CS4CS) is a FREE, three-week, full-day summer program providing an introduction for high school women on the fundamentals of cyber security and computer science at the NYU Tandon School of Engineering.
 No background or experience in cyber security or computer programming is needed in order to apply, only your interest and enthusiasm.
-The program is led by Professor Nasir Memon, head of the Department of Computer Science and Engineering and the Offensive Security, Incident Response and Internet Security (OSIRIS) Laboratory.
+The program is led by members of the Department of Computer Science and Engineering and the Offensive Security, Incident Response and Internet Security (OSIRIS) Laboratory.

 There is NO COST to apply or to attend.

-Applicants Notified by: Thursday, May 5th
+Applicants Notified by: May 30th, 2017

-The goals of GenCyber CS4CS are for high school women to gain abilities, confidence, and options to consider computer science and cyber security careers; form a support network; and to serve as computer science and cyber security ambassadors by recruiting a team of high school classmates to compete in the CSAW competition.
-NYU Tandon School of Engineering is a national leader in the study of cyber security and a pioneer in providing high school girls, high school teachers, and non-NYU college faculty with summer courses in cyber security.
+The goals of CS4CS are for high school women to gain abilities, confidence, and to consider computer science and cyber security careers; form a support network; and to serve as computer science and cyber security ambassadors by recruiting a team of high school classmates to compete in the CSAW competition.
+NYU Tandon School of Engineering is a national leader in the study of cyber security and a pioneer in providing high school young women, high school teachers, and non-NYU college faculty with summer courses in cyber security.

 Good To Know:

-- Up to 48 placements will be available for Summer, 2016.
+- Up to 48 placements will be available for Summer, 2017.